mozilla/sphinx-js/README.rst

 2.4.1
   * Use documented ``@params`` to help fill out the formal param list for a function.
 This keeps us from missing params that use destructuring. (flozz)
+  * Improve error reporting when jsdoc is missing.

 2.4
   * Support the ``@example`` tag. (lidavidm)